Spikermsk/enauto-misc/general/telemetry/README.md

 the relevant IOS-XE gRPC changes, starts the TIG stack, and prints the currently-open TCP ports for verification.

-From the router, test connectivity and reveal the IP address of the TIG server: `ping tig.njrusmc.net`
+From the router, test connectivity to 10.0.9.188

 Use the `make_trees.sh` script, which relies on `pyang`, to build